ENCCS/sycl-workshop/content/what-is-sycl.rst

   <https://en.cppreference.com/w/cpp/language/lambda>`_ or `function objects
   <https://en.cppreference.com/w/cpp/utility/functional>`_.

-7. Actions are executed **asynchronously**.
-The host enqueues work and moves on with its tasks.
-If results are neeeded from an action, then we need to wait for it:
+#.
+Actions are executed **asynchronously**.
+The host enqueues work and moves on
+   with its tasks.
+If results are neeeded from an action, then we need to wait for it to complete:

    .. code:: c++